 It had been a few hectic days of travel.
-Le Train du Chocolat had left the kids with a sugar high to last a lifetime and the journey back from Gstaad where we managed to book front row driver’s view seats on the train had me exceedingly jumping with excitement to the point that my hands and neck started to ache – old age you see – from continuously holding the camera and moving around to take photos.
+Le Train du Chocolat had left the kids with a sugar high to last a lifetime and the journey back from Gstaad where we had managed to book front row driver’s view seats on the train had me jumping with excitement to the point that my hands and neck started to ache – old age – from continuously holding the camera and moving around to take photos.

 As a result, my wife and I decided to treat the kids by letting them sleep till late and in doing so give ourselves a little break from our break.